masonsbro/competitive-programming-notes/Tutorials/Basics.md

 If you want to get up to speed on these topics, I recommend Stanford's algorithms courses on Coursera ([part 1](https://www.coursera.org/course/algo) and [part 2](https://www.coursera.org/course/algo2)).
 They strike a good balance between clarity/accessibility and conciseness.

+I will also assume some basic knowledge of discrete math.

 Of course, you should also know at least one programming language and its standard library.
 Code snippets in these tutorials will use Python, but C++ is another common choice.
 I personally tend to use Python for some problems and C++ for others; I know some people who use Java for everything.
 It's a matter of personal preference.
 Regardless, you should have some level basic literacy in Python if you want to understand the code snippets in these tutorials.

 ### Reading problem statements